SamiPerttu/fundsp/README.md

 | `peak`       | peaking (2nd order)    | frequency, Q | Simper SVF   | |
 | `pinkpass`   | lowpass (3 dB/octave)  | -            | mixed FIR / 1st order | Turns white noise into pink noise. |
 | `resonator`  | bandpass (2nd order)   | frequency, bandwidth | biquad | Gain stays constant as bandwidth is varied. |

+### Parameter Smoothing Filter

+The `follow` filter is special.
+It supports different rates for rising (attack) and falling (release) segments.
+For example, `follow((0.1, 0.2))` has a 0.1 second attack and a 0.2 second release.

+It also jumps immediately to the very first value in the input stream, and starts smoothing from there.
+This means the output value is always within input bounds.

 ### List of Nonlinear Filters